LGBTIQ & Ally Statement

 Bates College prohibits discrimination on the basis of gender identity and gender expression.
 In order to comport with this policy and to uphold the principles of equity and inclusion, Bates College Athletics maintains the following Transgender Inclusion policies to facilitate and encourage the participation of transgender students, staff, faculty, and visitors.
 These policies cover: participation in intercollegiate, club, and intramural sports; participation in physical education offerings; and accommodation for transpeople who attend and participate in athletic contests that take place at Bates.

-- You can continue to read the Bates Athletics Transgender Inclusion Policies here.
+- You can continue to read the Bates Athletics Transgender Inclusion Policy here.

 - For more information, contact Kevin McHugh, Director of Athletics, or Erica Rand, Chair, Athletics Committee.